There are plenty of options to choose from regarding the appropriate decking material.

 One of the greatest advantages of timber decking from a construction standpoint is the ease of working with natural wood.
 You can cut, shape and refine timber products to your heart’s content, making it a versatile choice as deck construction material.

-And due to this versatility, renovations and modifications are easy to make when needed.
-Depending on your budget, you can stain or paint to refresh its look or give it a completely new look altogether.
+Due to this versatility, renovations and modifications are easy to make when needed.
+Depending on your budget, you can stain or paint to refresh its look or give it a completely new look.

 Lastly, a certain warmth to real wood gives timber decking a natural and rustic appearance, which many prefer over artificial materials.